markmead/blog/README.md

-# Personal Blog
+# Blog

-This is the code for my personal blog that can be found at [markmead.dev](https://markmead.dev/).
+This was the code for my personal blog.